 Once again, you can refer to the learning objectives you’ve laid out to help determine which is best to use and when.
 For example, if we think again about mathematics for architecture students, we would probably want to use some formal assessment.
 To test if learners understand the formulas used to calculate structural strength – present them with several equations and solve them to prove they can apply the theory.
 However, if we were interested in how this understanding will influence the types of buildings they would like to design, a more informal assessment such as a learner reflection asking them just that might be the more appropriate option.
 Most learning programs contain enough space and instances for both types of assessment, so it’s more about keeping in mind what you want learners to show they’ve learned and looking for opportunities for them to demonstrate it.

 When designing an online course plan, you will undoubtedly encounter many more questions and challenges.
 Still, by answering these questions at the onset, you lay the foundations for developing a clear plan with clear objectives and have some idea of how to achieve them or at the very least know what you will need to to reach them and create great online learning.
 Claned is here to support you in this process.
 We love learning, and we love effective learning even more.
 So, what are you waiting for?
-Get in touch and see how we can help you take your online learning from average to A+😁
+Let’s help you take your online learning from average to A+😁